apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 This results in complete data removal and should be used cautiously, primarily in non-production environments to avoid irreversible data loss.</li>
 </ul>
-<p>Warning: Choosing an inappropriate termination policy can result in significant data loss.
+<p>Warning: Choosing an inappropriate termination policy can result in data loss.
 The <code>WipeOut</code> policy is particularly risky in production environments due to its irreversible nature.</p>
 </td>
 </tr>